The Excel COSH Function

 Where the number argument is a real number that you want to calculate the hyperbolic cosine of.

 This can be input to the function either:

 - as a value returned from another function or formula

 - as a reference to a cell containing a value

 Cosh Function Examples

-Column B of the spreadsheet below, shows examples of the Excel Cosh Function, used to calculate the
+The spreadsheet below, shows three examples of the Excel Cosh Function.

 Further information and examples of the Excel Cosh function can be found on the